uberto/kss/README.md

 1) clone/fork the repository

-2) ./gradlew build (it should download dependency, compile and then fail with the first test) ./gradlew test --tests com.ubertob.kotlin.kss.intro01.* (to run all test of single package)
+2) ./gradlew build (it should download dependency, compile and then fail with the first test)

 3) fix the tests starting from the intro01 package and going in order